anchampion/Ne_estimation_EcM_fungi/README.md

                         "zygotes_all_noclones.gen"), ncode = 3L, quiet = TRUE)
 ```

-Clones were already removed from this dataset, so we move to structure
+Clones were already removed from this dataset, so we move to structure.

 ``` r
 # Assessing structure using DAPC from the adegenet package